 As I sat there, surrounded by vintage editions of the National Geographic Magazine, and people in varying states of ill health and unhappiness...

-...a simple black and white postcard caught my eye.
-The postcard was a photo of Mother Teresa who became known for her work with the extreme poor in the slums of India’s Calcutta.
+...a simple black and white postcard caught my eye of a photo of Mother Teresa who became known for her work with the extreme poor in the slums of India’s Calcutta.
 The caption read, ‘You don’t have to be a saint to do something good’

 I folded a copy of the postcard into my back pocket to read another time.
 Weeks later, after my surgery and a great deal of personal loss, I remembered that simple black and white postcard from the waiting room, and so began my journey of doing something good.

-After months of practical massage training, health and discrimination awareness education, I began regular weekly volunteering at a hospital with a newly opened HIV/AIDS ward.
+After months of training, health and discrimination awareness education, I began regular weekly volunteering at a hospital with a newly opened HIV/AIDS ward.
 A year later, after so many deaths, many lessons and a new-found level of respect for the resilience of people labouring under stigma suffering terrible discrimination, I was asked to spend some time at a newly-opened Day Centre for positive people in the western suburbs of Sydney.

-Mrs Patricia Kennedy, OAM
+Our friend Mrs Patricia Kennedy, OAM

-The early days of HIV and AIDS
+The early days of HIV & AIDS In Australia

-Because of people’s discrimination, intolerance and unfair judgments, working with affected people meant anonymity and confidentiality were paramount — so no one knew what I did, who I supported and who I was honoured to care for.
+Because of people’s fear, discrimination, intolerance and unfair judgments, working with affected people meant anonymity and confidentiality were paramount — so no one knew what I did, who I supported and who I was honoured to care for.

 Things began to change

 Five turbulent years passed.
-I watched amazing breakthroughs in medical treatments.
+I've watched amazing breakthroughs in medical treatments.
 People diagnosed with HIV, when treated early, began to live long and fulfilling lives again.
 The HIV hospice moved a number of times and later found a more permanent location in Sydney's western suburbs.

 Since then, ACON has been well established.
 The broader community understanding has begun to mature slowly as people realise that the most important issue is the person, not the diagnosis.